DevelopersRising/DevelopersRising/Readme.md

 DevelopersRising is an open source organization dedicated to help developers realize their goals, connect companies with potential hires, and fascilitate growth for all kinds of programmers.

+Our goal is to help, connect and inspire.
+Here are some of the things we've accomplished:

+-1000+ Meetup Members
+-20+ Successful Free Meetups
+-20+ Awesome Speakers
+-5+ Sponsors And Partners Involved
+-4+ Active Open Source Repos
+-Founded 3 Meetup Groups

 #### Aspiring Developer

 #### Experienced Developer